All Episodes

 Correct.

-Yeah, um, but once it goes like inside of that 10 degree, 20 degree channel, that's when it's time to really position yourself and and just be ready with this is what I'm gonna own, I know what's coming.
+But once it goes inside of that 10-degree, 20-degree channel, that's when it's time to really position yourself and just be ready with this is what I'm going to own.

-If it doesn't, great, either way I win, and and just be fully prepared because the main thing that these people are doing, these people being the cabal, they're screwing up this, right?
+Because the main thing that these people are doing, these people being the cabal, they're screwing up this, right?

-And so I I'm fully fine with like if it happens when we get off the phone, Mike, whatever.
+And so I'm fully fine with like if it happens when we get off the phone, Mike, whatever.

 The net asset value that we have in dollars is at best an illusion.